sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/prepostscript/index.md

 var webdriver = context.webdriver;
 ~~~

-From the context object you get hold of the Selenium [Webdriver object](http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index.html) that you can use find elements on the page.
+From the context object you get a hold of the Selenium [Webdriver object](http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index.html) that you can use to find elements on the page.

 ## Test a page with primed cache
-One other thing you can do with a pre script is simulate a user that browses a couple of pages and then measure the performance of a page (by default the cache is emptied when you use sitespeed.io).
+One other thing you can do with a pre script is simulate a user that browsed a couple of pages and then measure the performance of a page (by default the cache is emptied when you use sitespeed.io).

 Create a pre script (pre.js):